Dörte Kreher, Markus Reiß

 Simulation of the cross-border market model between two countries with limited transmission capacities (project 2).
 Upper Left: Best bid queues.
 Upper Right: Best ask queues.
 Lower Left: price dynamics.
 Lower Right: Dynamics of the capacity process.
 Dependent of the state of the capacity process, we observe three different regimes (white, gray, colored) in which the dynamics evolve differently.

-Simulation one-sided limit order book (project 1).
-Left: the bid price dynamics.
-Right: the absolute volume density function of the standing volumes of the bid side.
+Simulation the limit order book dynamics (project 1).
+Left: the bid and ask price dynamics.
+Middle: the standing volumes at the bid side.
+Right: the standing volumes at the ask side.

 Please insert any kind of pictures (photos, diagramms, simulations, graphics) related to the project in the above right field (Image with Text), by choosing the green plus image on top of the text editor.
 (You will be directed to the media library where you can add new files.)